JetBrains/compose-multiplatform/tutorials/Mouse_Events/README.md

 ### Mouse move listeners

-As typically mouse and other positional pointers are only available on desktop platforms, the following code will only work with Compose for Desktop.
-Let's create a window and install a pointer move filter on it that changes the background color according to the mouse pointer position:
+Let's create a window and install a pointer move listener on it that changes the background color according to the mouse pointer position:
 ```kotlin
 import androidx.compose.foundation.background
 import androidx.compose.foundation.layout.Box